 This clay pot pumpkin is such an easy fall project.
-Give your terra cotta pumpkin pots as gifts or fill with candy and put on your coffee table.
+Give your terra cotta pumpkin pots as gifts or fill them with candy and put them on your coffee table.
 All you need for this easy craft is the following supplies:

 - one terra cotta flower pot with a base that fits the top of the pot.
 I got the one that was one size smaller than the base it was designed for.

-- Paint (I used orange spray paint and off white craft paint)
+- Paint (I used orange spray paint and off-white craft paint)